 Do you have any pets?

-Meghan and I currently have three ferrets:
+Meghan and I currently have five ferrets:

 far.
 Dervish, Eris, Fozzie, Ginsu, Houdini, and Illoigor have all passed on after very